SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Price | $31.99 per month | $21.99 per month | $9.99 per month |

 Also worth noting: SimpliSafe is one of the best no-contract systems, which means you won’t have to jump through hoops if you decide to change how your system is monitored.
-I canceled my Core Monitoring during my test period and self-monitored the system to see how big of a difference it made.
+We canceled our Core Monitoring during our test period and self-monitored the system to see how big of a difference it made.
 The process was pain-free.

 With monitoring out of the way, let’s talk about specific recommendations.